OUR

 Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your "taxable supplies" (closely based on your sales or turnover, not your profit) have exceeded the VAT registration threshold.
 This applies to all commercial businesses, whether you're operating as a sole trader, partnership, limited company or another business structure.

-The VAT registration threshold is currently £85,000, although it tends to increase each year in April.
-It’s calculated on a rolling basis, so you’ll need to monitor your taxable turnover for a rolling 12 month period, not just in the current tax year, your last financial year or the calendar year.
-If, at the end of any given month, the total of your turnover over the last 12 months exceeds £85,000, you’ll need to register for VAT.
+The VAT registration threshold is currently £90,000, unchanged since 1 April 2024.
+It's calculated on a rolling basis, so you'll need to monitor your taxable turnover for a rolling 12 month period, not just in the current tax year, your last financial year or the calendar year.
+If, at the end of any given month, the total of your turnover over the last 12 months exceeds £90,000, you'll need to register for VAT.

 You may even want to register voluntarily if you make significant VAT inclusive purchases and sell mainly to VAT registered customers.